Sachielsc/spring-kafka-test/README.md

 The first article is about using `EmbeddedKafka` only.
 But this repo working example contains both EmbeddedKafka and Kafka Testcontainers examples.
 Click [here](https://www.geekyhacker.com/write-kafka-integration-test-with-testcontainers/) to check the next article about using test containers.

 ## How to test
-After initialize and run the app, use this command in the Unix terminal:
+After initialize and run the app as per the official steps, use this command in the Unix terminal:
 1. Run the Kafka integration test with Testcontainers
 ```bash
 $ ./mvnw test -Dtest=UserKafkaTestcontainersTest